SPAG check! Who goes to the final?

 Option 1 - Parents/Guardians Purchase a HP11A Chromebook

 With this option you are purchasing the Chromebook and the price will include a contribution from the school.
 The Chromebook will be subject to the same monitoring system (currently GoGuardian) as school owned devices.
 The Chromebook will be the property of the student.
 This can be ordered online through SCOPAY using a credit/debit card.

 Option 2 - Loan a School Chromebook for £50 deposit

-This option enables a student to loan a Chromebook which they will use during the day and take home after School.
+This option enables a student to loan a Chromebook which they will use during the day and take home after school.
 The £50 deposit is used to cover the cost of any damage to the device or accessories and will be returned, less any reductions for repairs, once the Chromebook, charger and case are handed in at the end of the loan period - provided the equipment is in satisfactory condition.
 For this option, the school remains the owner of the Chromebook and there is no choice of Chromebook make or model.
-The Chromebook may have been used previously by other students, and can be changed at the School’s discretion at any time for a different make or model.
+The Chromebook may have been used previously by other students, and can be changed at the school’s discretion at any time for a different Chromebook make or model.
 The Chromebook must be kept in its school provided case, a charge will be payable to replace a lost case or accessory.
 Any damage to the device will reduce the deposit.

 You can purchase your own Chromebook and bring it to school, we cannot offer any repairs for these devices but may be able to offer support in a limited capacity.